-|Hezekiah Ochuka being escorted to a court of Martial over his participation in the August 1, 1982 attempted coup.|
+Hezekiah Ochuka being escorted to a court of Martial over his participation in the August 1, 1982 attempted coup.|

 The official records of who of the 1982 coup leaders and central actors who had been sentenced to hang were hanged and when and where the bodies were buried remains classified but the unofficial accounts point to those hanged as Hezekiah Ochuka, Pancras Oteyo Okumu, Charles Oriwa Hongo, Robert Odhiambo Ndege, Bramwel Injeni Njeremani, Fenwicks Chesoli, Joseph Ogidi Obuon, Charles Mirasi Odawa, Walter Odira Ojode, Edward Adel Omollo, James Odemba Otieno and George Akoth Otila.

 Corporal Fenwicks Chesoli’s cousin who attended the Court Martial and kept in contact with him after the sentence through visits as and when he would be allowed by prison authorities stated that at the trial Corporal Fenwicks Chesoli did not show any regrets, that he said the presiding Judge knew the issues that precipitated the coup.

 That after the sentence Corporal Fenwicks Chesoli remained convinced that they were fighting for what was right.
 That he did tell his father (uncle Otella) at the start of the Court Martial that they had weighed the risks involved in the enterprise of change of Government and the consequences and that indeed they would also have tried those who had committed crimes against the people of Kenya if they had succeeded.
 That the Court Martial was a Kangaroo process, that he did not expect justice, that his fate was sealed and he was prepared for it.

 The cousin who was just a young man then says Corporal Fenwicks Chesoli was highly intelligent.
-That in primary school, he hovered at position one or two throughout.
+That is a primary school, he hovered at position one or two throughout.
 That he scored a division two and was admitted for form five but due to school fees challenges his uncle who was educating him and had his own school fees burdens for his children asked a relative to secure him a place at the Air Force and that is how he ended up there.